 - 5. Identify a specific long-term goal, a specific improvement target for a low-performing school, and the number of years allowed to achieve the long-term goal.
-This is done by jointly examining the range of acceptable long-term goals, the range of acceptable annual improvement for a low-performing school to determine how long it would take a low-performing school to reach the long-term goal by achieving the annual improvement target. - 6.
+This is done by jointly examining the range of acceptable long-term goals, the range of acceptable annual improvement for a low-performing school to determine how long it would take a low-performing school to determine how long it would take a low-performing school to determine the annual improvement target. - 6.
 Establish school-specific improvement rate targets by first calculating the distance between the school's most recent graduation rate and the long-term goal.
 This distance is then divided by the number of years allowed to calculate the school's improvement target. - 7.
 Monitor the system for any critical issues with the accountability system arising from unexpected trends in annual data.
 If this occurs, revisit long-term and interim goals based on the most recent data with the purpose of addressing the critical issues.